foxmask/baeuda/README.md

 ```
 python baeuda/anki.py
 ```
-Start Joplin and Anki on your desktop
+Start Joplin (with the joplin desktop or joplin headless) and Anki on your desktop

-during the execution, you can have a look in anki and see the deck created and receiving cards ;)
+during the execution, you can have a look in anki and see the decks created and receiving cards ;)

 ## From Joplin to Anki in images